 15. Prevents headache

 Sometimes, the best medicine against headaches is a couple glasses of water.
 Most of the time, it’s not the paracetamol that helps, but the glass of water that goes with it.
 So next time your head hurts, drink a glass of water or two.
-If it doesn’t pass in the next 30 minutes or so, then you can take an Advil.
+If it doesn’t pass in the next 30 minutes or so, then you can take a pill.

 Do you drink enough water?
 How much do you drink in a day?
 Do you feel any different when you don’t drink enough?
 Do you have tips to remember to drink water regularly?
 Let us know in the comments below!